Tainted-Fool/mydotfiles/.github/README.md

 ### Formatters and Linters

-Use `Mason` to instlal formatters and linters or run these commands
+Use `Mason` to install formatters and linters or run these commands

 ```bash
 cargo install stylua